Pierre Berton: Public intellectual

-Starting in 1968, Berton became concerned that his books dealing with contemporary issues would become dated and forgotten with the passage of time.
-He noted that Klondike, by contrast, his account of the Klondike gold rush of the 1890s had a more timeless quality as it covered a subject that would not become dated, and indeed was the subject of enduring popular fasciation.
-At the same time, he noted with the notable exceptions of Donald Creighton and W.L.
-Morton, Canada had no story-teller historians able to write a popular and accessible narratives of Canadian history.
-For reasons of both his pride and his Canadian nationalism, Berton set out to become a story-teller historian who would write books intended for a mass audience.
-For his first book, he chose as his subject the building of the Canadian Pacific Railway (CPR) in the 19th century, which he intended as a national epic.
-Berton had intended to give the struggle to build the CPR between 1871-1885 a place within the Canadian memory of the past a role analogous to that the Revolutionary War has in the American memory of the past as the founding national epic.
+In 1968, Berton became concerned that his books dealing with contemporary issues would become dated and forgotten with the passage of time.
+He noted that Klondike, his account of the Klondike gold rush of the 1890s, had a more timeless quality since it covered a subject that would not become dated, and indeed was the subject of enduring popular fascination.
+At the same time, he noted that with the notable exceptions of Donald Creighton and W. L. Morton, Canada had no story-teller historians who wrote popular and accessible narratives of Canadian history.
+For reasons of pride and Canadian nationalism, Berton set out to become a story-teller historian who would write books for a mass audience.
+For his first book, his subject was the building of the Canadian Pacific Railway (CPR) in the 19th century, which he intended as a national epic.
+Berton wanted to give the struggle to build the CPR a role analogous to that of the Revolutionary War in American memory, as the founding national epic.
 In this regard, Berton acknowledged the importance of Confederation in 1867, but argued that Canada did not truly become a nation until the CPR was completed in 1885.
-Berton defined the building of the CPR as a struggle of "man against nature", seeing it as a triumph of human ingenuity and willpower as the builders of the railroad defeated the harsh landscape of northern Ontario, the seemingly endless Prairies, and the huge, imposing Rocky mountains.
+Berton defined the building of the railroad as a struggle of man against nature, seeing it as a triumph of human ingenuity and willpower, as the builders defeated the harsh landscape of northern Ontario, the seemingly endless Prairies, and the imposing Rocky Mountains.
 In the spring of 1968, Berton began his research for his railroad saga, which became The National Dream and The Last Spike.
-Before the 1960s, the major divisions in English-Canadian society were between continentalism (i.e. moving Canada closer to the United States), associated with the Liberal Party and imperialism (which in a Canadian context meant closer ties with Great Britain), associated with the Conservative party.
-The 1960s saw the emergence of the "new nationalism" that rejected both continentalism and imperialism as options, and which Berton became one of the principle spokesmen for, as he argued that Canada could stand alone as a great nation.
+Before the 1960s, the major divisions in English-Canadian society were between continentalism (i.e., moving Canada closer to the United States), associated with the Liberal Party, and imperialism (which in a Canadian context meant closer ties with Great Britain), associated with the Conservative party.
+The 1960s saw the emergence of the "new nationalism" that rejected both continentalism and imperialism as options.
+Berton became one of the principle spokesmen for this new nationalism, as he argued that Canada could stand alone as a great nation.